-"You must go to the law court", "Inland Revenue Exchange System" and "Agenzia entrate" are a few examples of other malware-proliferating spam campaigns.
-This is a common method of spreading malicious programs (e.g. trojans, ransomware, cryptominers, etc.) and a variety of scam models are used to trick recipients into unwittingly infecting their devices.
-Scam emails are usually disguised as "official", "important", "urgent", "priority" and similar; they can also be presented as mail from genuine agencies, organizations, companies and other entities.
-However, deceptive letters can have other purposes, e.g. phishing and other scams.
-While such mail uses different deceptions, its end-goal is the same - to generate revenue to the scammers / cyber criminals behind it.
+"You must go to the law court", "Inland Revenue Exchange System" and "Agenzia entrate" are some examples of other malware-proliferating spam campaigns.
+This is a common method of spreading malicious programs (e.g. Trojans, ransomware, cryptominers, etc.) and various scam models are used to trick recipients into unwittingly infecting their devices.
+Scam emails are usually disguised as "official", "important", "urgent", "priority" and similar, and can also be presented as mail from genuine agencies organizations, companies and other entities.
+These deceptive messages might have other purposes such as phishing and other scams.
+While such mail employs different deceptions, the purpose is simply to generate revenue for the scammers/cyber criminals behind it.

 How did "Philippine Overseas Employment Administration Email Virus" infect my computer?

-It is strongly advised against opening dubious and/or irrelevant emails, especially ones received from suspect/unknown senders.
-Any attachments or links found in suspicious letters must never be opened - as that can lead to a serious system infection.
-Additionally, it is recommended to use Microsoft Office versions released after 2010.
-The newer versions have the "Protected View" mode, which prevents macros from being executed upon a document's opening.
-Aside from spam campaigns, malicious software is also proliferated via untrustworthy download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and illegitimate updaters.
-Therefore, it is important to only use official/verified download sources, as well as always activate/update programs with tools/functions provided by legitimate developers.
-To ensure device and user safety, it is paramount to have a reputable anti-virus installed and kept up-to-date.
-Furthermore, it has to be used to run regular system scans and to remove detected/potential threats.
-If you've already opened "Philippine Overseas Employment Administration Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+You are strongly advised against opening dubious or irrelevant emails, especially those received from suspect/unknown senders.
+Do not open any attachments or links found in suspicious messages, as they can lead to a serious system infection.
+Additionally, you are advised to use Microsoft Office versions released after 2010, since newer versions have "Protected View" mode, which prevents macros from being executed when a document is opened.
+As well as spam campaigns, malicious software is also proliferated via untrusted download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and bogus updaters.
+Therefore, use only official/verified download sources and activate/update programs with tools/functions provided by legitimate developers.
+To ensure device and user safety, have a reputable anti-virus suite installed and kept up to date.
+Use it to run regular system scans and to remove detected/potential threats.
+If you have already opened "Philippine Overseas Employment Administration Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Philippine Overseas Employment Administration" email letter:
+Text presented in the "Philippine Overseas Employment Administration" email message:

 Subject: POEA MOMERANDUM NO. 62-2020 ON ACCREDITATION OF AGENCIES!